Franiboy/EasyGameConfiguration-Docs/README.md

 - Fixed unnecessary `FString` dereference in `GetSettingIntern` and legacy setter functions that could cause incorrect string handling
 - Fixed `FLinearColor` default value to use alpha=1 (fully opaque) instead of alpha=0 (fully transparent), preventing invisible default colors
 - Refactored delegate lookup pattern in `CallOnChangeDelegate` to use safe intermediate variables instead of fragile chained `Find()->Find()` calls, eliminating redundant map lookups and improving robustness

+### 15.2 Version 1.2

+- Improved savegame security
+- Added anti-cheat detection for saved games
+- Added toggle to enable/disable anti-cheating
+- Cheat value can be configured for each property
+  - if enabled and a cheat is detected, this value will be set
+- Added keywords for all major plugin methods
+  - "EGC" is now a known keyword
+- Improved Project Settings UI
+  - Convert all toggles with data to inline toggles
+- Fixed bug where inline toggles were not saved immediately
+- New Blueprint Nodes Reset {Type} Setting added for all types
+  - reset individual properties to the default value

+### 15.3 Version 1.1

+- Updated Project for Fab
+- Updated Project for Unreal Engine 5.5.0